What is it?

-- Specify two search criteria to search by in the request, one for an outbound trip and the second for an inbound trip.
+- Specify two search criteria in the request - one for an outbound trip and the second for an inbound trip.
 The outbound

-POST /v2/rail/offers/journeysmethod, except you'll provide outbound and inbound criteria, instead of a single criteria.
+POST /v2/rail/offers/journeysmethod, except you will provide the outbound and inbound criteria, instead of a single criteria.

 - The response returns only inbound offers presented in the same way as the